-Dallas Controlled Substance Attorney
+Controlled Substance Attorney in Dallas

-If you’ve been arrested for possession or manufacture/delivery of a controlled substance in Dallas County, whether it’s a felony or misdemeanor charge, it’s critical that you retain a knowledgeable attorney.
+If you’ve been arrested for possession or manufacture/delivery of a controlled substance in Dallas County, whether it’s a felony or misdemeanor charge, it’s critical that you retain a knowledgeable controlled substance attorney in Dallas.
 You need someone with vast experience in handling these types of criminal cases.
 Under the Texas Controlled Substances Act, possession or delivery of a controlled substance charges can range in severity from a class A misdemeanor, all the way up to a first degree felony.
 The various factors that determine the severity of the charge include the drug allegedly at issue, the alleged weight of the drug seized by the police, and whether you’re alleged to have possessed or intended to sell.

 Also, the seriousness of your case can be enhanced if it’s alleged to have occurred in a “drug-free zone.”
 You need a lawyer on your side who will fight to make certain that your legal interests are protected.
 Even in amounts weighing less than one gram, you will be charged with a felony, even in a first time possession charge (for possession of a controlled substances such as methamphetamine, cocaine, or heroin).

 Our Dallas County controlled substance lawyers will work diligently for you in court to make certain your rights are protected.
 Call Berlof & Newton, P.C @ 214.827.2800.
 Our controlled substance attorneys in Dallas have over four decades of combined experience representing numerous clients in a wide variety of criminal charges, including possession or manufacture and delivery of cocaine, methamphetamine, and heroin.
 We also handle prescription controlled substance felony cases, such as possession of Oxycodone, Oxycontin, Valium, and Xanax.
 Whatever the case may be, we can help!

 Why hire a lawyer for my controlled substances case?